 Sleep is essential to health.
-Chronic sleep problems have been linked in recent years to heart disease, stroke, diabetes, obesity, cancer and high blood pressure.
+Chronic sleep disorders have been linked in recent years to heart disease, stroke, diabetes, obesity, cancer and high blood pressure.
 According to the National Institutes of Health, up to 70 million U.S. adults are at risk.
-A sleep disorder can affect your overall health, safety and quality of life.
+A sleep problem can affect your overall health, safety and quality of life.
 Sleep deprivation can affect your ability to drive safely and increase your risk of other health problems.

 There are many different types of sleep disorders.
 They’re often grouped into categories that explain why they happen or how they affect you.
 Sleep disorders can also be grouped according to behaviors, problems with your natural sleep-wake cycles, breathing problems, difficulty sleeping or how sleepy you feel during the day.

 Some common types of sleep disorders include:

 Symptoms of sleep disorders include being very sleepy during the daytime and having trouble falling asleep at night.
 Other symptoms are breathing in an unusual pattern or feeling an uncomfortable urge to move while you sleep.